Waxolunist/prewave-tree/README.md

 ### Controller design

 The controller contains 2 different approaches to the response schema.
-One is a standard approach, which is in trees with over a million edges slightly faster, the other is a streaming approch, which is faster in the time to the first byte.
+One is a standard approach, which is slightly faster, the other is a streaming approch, which is faster in the time to the first byte.